blueice349/hudl/README.md

 Before you start using JavaScript for Selenium automation testing, you need to ensure that your system is installed with the following pre-requisites:

-1. NodeJS and NPM Verify if NodeJS and NPM are already installed in your system by running the commands in terminal</br>
+1. NodeJS and NPM.
+Verify if NodeJS and NPM are already installed in your system by running the commands in terminal</br>
     I recommend using node version less then v18.
 As I have outlined a bug with v18 in the help section that causes failures.
     ```sh
     node -v